crocodic-studio/crudbooster/docs/en/how-add-more-action-button.md

 In the `showIf` attribute, you can fill anything condition with any other operator.
 You can use `[field_name]` as an alias.

+In the `extra` attribute, you can fill any other attribute for the button.
+You can also use `[field_name]` as an alias.

 If the `confirmation` attribute is set to 'true', a confirm dialogue will show before the action takes place.

 Then, lets create a method to update the `products` status.
 Create a method after `cbInit()` method.